obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 1. Support standard pod deployments not requiring CCI Drivers through CPU & Memory Manager: all QoS types
 1. Support hint providers for topology manager
 1. Interoperability with Device Plugins, DRA, et cetera.
 1. Identify and provide a minimal in-cluster operational core (from existing CPU Manager, Memory Manager, Topology Manager) either through in-tree libraries or through further KEPs.
-1. Replace CCI policy with a component integrated in None and Static CPU Manager policies.
 1. Gather feedback on the feature through surveys.
 1. E2E testing including any new components, such as memory and topology.
 1. Adding support for e2e tests in testgrid.